rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/staff/README.md

 or

-you can also quickly edit the individual members by doing a mouseover and clicking the Quick Edit link as shown in the screenshot below
+Quick Edit - You can also quickly edit the individual members by doing a mouseover and clicking the Quick Edit link as shown in the screenshot below

 ![quickedit](https://cloud.githubusercontent.com/assets/8191145/7678555/be77760c-fd72-11e4-8973-9f49d9dd0163.png)